 To pass this qualification, learners are required to complete two formal assessments (one after each module) which are submitted to us for marking

 This course is currently being offered free of charge.
 If, however, the learner withdraws early without reason, a charge may be incurred to cover the cost of the supplied materials.

-Level 3 Extended Diploma in Health & Social Care
+Level 3 Diploma in Health & Social Care

 Previous school: St Dominic’s School